zjunlp/DeepKE/example/llm/InstructKGC/README.md

 2. For `prompt_template_name`, we default to using the alpaca template.
 The detailed contents of the template can be found in the [templates/alpaca.json](./templates/alpaca.json) file.
 3. We have successfully run the finetuning code for the Alpaca model using LoRA technology on an RTX3090 GPU.
 4. `model_name` = alpaca
-5. For more information on parameter configuration, please refer to the [src/utils/args.py](./src/utils/args.py) file.